 The only standard practice method of setting aside a conviction is to appeal to the Crown Court, or if you were not aware that proceedings were happening you can make a statutory declaration.

-Under Section 142 of the magistrates Court Act 1980, magistrates have the authority to get your case reopened in order to rectify an error.
+Under Section 142 of the magistrates Court Act 1980, magistrates have the authority to get a case reopened in order to rectify an error.

 This might be used if you have missed a stage in the case proceedings, or if you have been found guilty and convicted in your absence.